flybywiresim/fbw-userguide/docs/pilots-corner/a380x/a380x-briefing/flight-deck/glareshield/glare-underside.md

 From left to right:

-- Brightness for the instrument panel flood lights on the Captain side.
+- Brightness for the instrument panel floodlights on the Captain side.
 - Brightness for the glareshield integral lights.
 - Brightness for the LCD displays.
-- Brightness for the instrument panel flood lights on the First Officer side.
+- Brightness for the instrument panel floodlights on the First Officer side.

 ---